 Note: There is a mains voltage change-over switch that allows the SLAM! to be easily configured for 117V or 220V wall voltage.
 This switch is on the remote power supply and one needs a flat head screwdriver to change it.
 This should only be done with the IEC power cable removed.
 DO NOT set it for the wrong voltage as this could damage the unit.
-Also, the fuse must change when one changes the change-over switch.

-\\The SLAM! uses a 2 Amp SLO-BLO fuse for 117 volts and a 1 amp SLO-BLO fuse for 220 volts.\\
+Also the fuse should change when one changes the change-over switch.
+The SLAM! uses a 2 Amp SLO-BLO fuse for 117 volts and a 1 amp SLO-BLO fuse for 220 volts.
+A 2 amp fuse for 220 volts prevents the intended protective value of a fuse.
+A 1 amp fuse for 117 volts will probably blow on power-up.